 How do I monitor Core Web Vitals?

-Regular monitoring of Core Web Vitals can be carried out using the Core Web Vitals report in Google Search Console to provide a breakdown of URLs that are considered “good”, “needs improvement” or are “poor”.
+How often you wish to monitor is up to you, but regular monitoring of Core Web Vitals can be carried out using the Core Web Vitals report in Google Search Console to provide a breakdown of URLs that are considered “good”, “needs improvement” or are “poor”.
 Combining this with the CrUX dashboard will provide a quick overview of which metrics your webpages are primarily failing on.

 Why am I seeing “core web vitals not enough data for this device type”?